 Baroclinic zones, zones, boundaries characterized by sharp temperature change, separate two differing air masses.
 Sometimes they have troughs and fronts in them and are responsible for a significant portion of our annual precipitation.

-As you would expect, temperatures in the southern part of the province are usually warmer than in the north.
-In July, the warmest month, daily average temperatures, including nighttime, range from about 18°C in the south to 13°C in the north and the western mountains.
+As you might expect, temperatures in the southern part of the province are usually warmer than in the north.
+In July, the warmest month, daily average temperatures, which includes nighttime, range from about 18°C in the south to 13°C in the north and the western mountains.
 Midwinter average temperatures typically range from -10°C in the south to -24°C in the north on a map of Alberta.
 The coldest ever recorded was -54°C. Not your typical weather in Alberta Canada.

 Here is the climate temperature information for Alberta's two major cities.

 This warm wind blows eastward from over the mountains and changes things suddenly.
-It sweeps out cold dense winter air and greatly increases temperatures in the south, several times each winter.
+It sweeps out cold dense winter air and greatly increases temperatures in the southern part of the province, several times each winter.
 And it can dry everything out rather quickly.

 The cities of Calgary and Lethbridge receive the greatest wind and warming effect, while Red Deer, Medicine Hat and even Swift Current, Saskatchewan get some of it.

 Precipitation and drought often lead to problems.
 Most of it falls in the foothills, even causing extensive flooding in Calgary every few years.
 Most of our moisture comes in the form of rain between May and July, also.

 But drought can happen anytime, anywhere.
 All that sun may be pleasant, but when the crops are dying of thirst, you know somebody's complaining.